katwre/katwre/README.md

 ---

-Below are some of my side projects that I build in my free time to learn, prototype ideas, and explore different approaches in machine learning, bioinformatics, and software development.
+Below are some of my projects that I build to learn, prototype ideas, and explore different approaches in machine learning, bioinformatics, and software development.

 - Machine and deep learning end-to-end projects with APIs: